Onset of symmetry breaking by the functional RG method: Evolution equations

-Our interest in the scalar model comes from the condensate building up in the symmetry broken vacuum.
-This process starts around the scale $k_\mr{IR}$ where the propagator diverges, the highest scale $k$ for which \be \frac{k_\mr{IR}^2+g_{2k_\mr{IR}}}{k_\mr{IR}^2}\approx0 \ee and where the scaling laws change in an abrupt manner.
-The precursor of symmetry breaking shows up in the IR scaling regime, $k_\mr{IR}<k_{cr}$, ie. theories with symmetry broken vacuum display asymptotic UV ($k_{UV}<k<\Lambda$), non-asymptotic UV ($k_{cr}<k<k_{UV}$), non-asymptotic IR ($k_{IR}<k<k_{cr}$) and finally asymptotic IR ($0<k<k_{IR}$) scaling regimes.
-The last scale, $k_{IR}$, depends strongly on the strength of the condensate, $\Phi=\la\phi\ra$.
-In the symmetric phase one expects a smoother transition between the asymptotic and non-asymptotic IR scaling laws.

-We shall be interested in what happens in the vicinity of $k_\mr{IR}$.
+We shall be interested in what happens in the vicinity of $k_{cr}$ and it is instructive to follow first a naive argument as to what happens around $k_{cr}$, by ignoring the loop-generated evolution beside the tree-level contributions\cite{jean}.
+The coupling are constant when the loop-generated evolution is ignored and the inverse propagator crosses zero at $k_{cr}^2=-g_2$ due to the decrease of the kinetic energy.
 The inverse propagator, the argument in the logarithm of Eq. \eq{wh}, is an eigenvalue of the second functional derivative of the action.
 When a negative eigenvalue appears the integral of Eq. \eq{blocking} has a non-trivial saddle point.
 Therefore, if the inverse propagator changes sign then the renormalization group equation has tree-level contribution.
-The contributions of plane waves, alias domain walls, to the evolution equation lead to the Maxwell-cut, the degeneracy of the IR local potential, $V_{k=0}(\Phi)$, between the stable vacua, $|\Phi|<\Phi_\mr{vac}$ when the loop corrections to the scaling laws are ignored \cite{jean}.
-In addition, Eq. \eq{sbcr} remains satisfied for an increasing interval of $\Phi$ around zero for scales below $k_\mr{IR}$.
+The tree-level contributions of plane waves, alias domain walls, to the evolution equation lead to the Maxwell-cut, the degeneracy of the IR local potential, $V_{k=0}(\Phi)$, between the stable vacua, $|\Phi|<\Phi_\mr{vac}$.
+As a result, the action will be degenerate for an increasing interval of $\Phi$ around zero as $k$ is further decreased.
 The action $S_k[\phi]$ is therefore degenerate for modes $p\approx k$ which are best described by such an effective theory.
 We arrive at a dynamical extension of the Maxwell-cut in this approximate solution.
+The singularity of the tree-level flow renders the stategy of integrating the evolution equation unreliable as explained in the Introduction.
+Therefore we do not pursue this scenario and turn to the main goal of this paper, the verification if the functional RG method remains valid when loop-corrections are taken into account.